Super-critical accretion of medium-weight seed black holes in gaseous proto-galactic nuclei: Results

 \subsection{Minimal feedback model}

 In this section, we present the time evolution predicted by the two models with the minimal coupling efficiency of $\epsilon_{\rm c} = 10^{-6}$ (M1e-6 and J1e-6).
-As expected, the evolution of the two models is very similar and so are the final BH masses, which in both cases reach a value $\sim$2$ \times 10^4$~M$_{\sun}$ (see Fig.~\ref{fig:bhevo}), similar to the case with zero feedback (see Table~\ref{tab:table1Gas}).
-With the exception of the initial 0.2~Myr, when the smaller radiative efficiency leads to a larger accretion rate in M1e-6, it appears that BH growth is no longer regulated by BH feedback but rather by SF and SN feedback acting on larger scales.
+As expected, the evolution of the two models is very similar and so are the final BH masses, which in both cases reach a value of $\sim$2$ \times 10^4$~M$_{\sun}$ (see Fig.~\ref{fig:bhevo}), similar to the case with zero feedback (see Table~\ref{tab:table1Gas}).
+With the exception of the initial 0.2~Myr, when the smaller radiative efficiency leads to a larger accretion rate in M1e-6, it appears that BH growth is no longer regulated by BH feedback but rather by SF and by the location (and relative velocity to the gas) of the BH itself.

 It is interesting to note that in the slim disc models the largest final BH mass is not that predicted by the minimal BH feedback model (M1e-6) but rather by the moderate BH feedback model (M1e-5).
 This is probably due to the effects of BH feedback on the SFR, which result in a net positive effect on BH growth.
 A similar conclusion applies when discussing the results obtained by the slim disc models for the non-spinning BHs, Ma01e-3 and Ma01e-6 (see the Appendix).